-It gets even harder and struggling when you don’t know things very well.
+It gets even harder and struggles when you don’t know things very well.
 So before starting a blog on WordPress you must be well aware of all these tactics

-We think that bringing about a reality through your blog can surely caught up people attention.
+We think that bringing about reality through your blog can surely catch up people's attention.
 But when there are no loopholes in your strategy, content, and resources.

 For that purpose, we have designed a list of important tips and tricks that you must know before starting a blog on WordPress.

 Ok.
 So, let’s get started.

 11. Driving tons of leads through SEO content

 SEO is a simple process to do with your content.
 There are a few steps that you need to look at in order to drive leads.
 You can use SEO best practices tools like Ahrefs, Semrush, and Google Keyword Finder for keyword volume and length.

 With a few basic steps, you can get hundreds of thousands of people connected to your blog.
 The steps are discussed below,

 Find keywords that are not complicated for your audience

 Search Engine Optimization is a sunshade of all those marketing tactics that are used to rank your content on Google.
 We suggest you dig deeper into the keyword volume to find one that isn’t difficult to rank in your niche.